-Perhaps you have seen the video going viral on Facebook right now where four amazing women with type 1 diabetes talks about what low blood sugar feels like?
+Have you seen the video going viral on Facebook right now where four amazing women with type 1 diabetes talk about what low blood sugar feels like?

 I love this video, and it inspired me to think about what a low blood sugar feels like for me and to put it into words in this post.
 I think this is particularly useful for friends and family who may not know or understand what it’s like.

 Please watch the video and consider sharing this post with your loved ones if you feel that it helps explain how you feel when you have a low.

 Trying to explain a feeling is always hard, and trying to explain something as unique as the feeling of low blood sugar (or hypoglycemia) is even harder.

 The physical aspects of a low are easier to describe, so let’s start with those.
 I almost always feel the signs of a low blood sugar before it becomes critical.
 I’ll feel it when my blood sugar is around 60 mg/dl (3 mmol/l).
 I’ll start shaking a little, my cognitive function goes out the window, I get weak, and I typically start sweating (these are the most common low blood sugar symptoms).
 A cup of juice or 2-3 glucose tabs will usually get me right back to normal pretty quickly and I’ll move on with my day.

 But when I don’t catch my symptoms before they get severe, and my sugars dip lower, then that’s a whole other story.
 This rarely happens during the day, since I can catch them before they get this bad, but it will sometimes happen in my sleep.
 I’ll wake up in the middle of the night and know it’s bad if I’ve had a stress dream (things will move excessively fast in my dream or I’ll be caught in a loop of some sort), I’m sweating profusely, and shaking.